ldn-softdev/jtc/User Guide.md

 bash $
 ```

-NOTE: _usage of '<>v' is only restricted to JSON elements which have labels/indices.
+NOTE: _usage of '<>k' is only restricted to JSON elements which have labels/indices.
 JSON `root` does not have any of those, thus
 attempting to print a label of the root always results in the exception:_
 ```
-bash $ <ab.json jtc -w'<>v'
+bash $ <ab.json jtc -w'<>k'
 jtc json exception: walk_root_has_no_label bash $
 ```